 - Table level DDL - new columns, drop columns, and others are replicated

 - Baked in security by using security standards of the IBM Cloud platform

-- Preserves replication core values: Efficient captures from sources, low-latency data delivery and performance
+- Preserves replication core values: Efficient captures from sources, low-latency data delivery, and performance

-- Tutorial: Get started with Data Replication
+- Starting Data Replication

-- Creating a Data Replication service instance
+- Supported Data Replication connections

 - Data Replication beta community on IBM Community